IoanaAlexandru/blog/content/about/index.md

 I work at Google as a software engineer and I am currently pursuing a Master's degree in Graphics, Multimedia and Virtual Reality at <a target="_blank" href="https://upb.ro/en/">University POLITEHNICA of Bucharest</a>.
 I enjoy mobile development and I am learning more about UI/UX design.

 My mission is to help grow the next generation of software developers.
-I practiced teaching and mentoring through my position as a Teaching Assistant in my university, as well as my role as Microsoft Learn Student ambassador.
+I practiced teaching and mentoring through my position as a Teaching Assistant in my university, as well as my role as Microsoft Learn Student Ambassador.
 Currently, I lead a team of students who contribute on <a target="_blank" href="https://github.com/student-hub/acs-upb-mobile">a mobile application</a> I built for our student community.
 Through work, I love participating in events, conferences and various career panels.

 <br clear="left">